Hiking in Jordan takes you to some of the most exceptional historical sites you can find, including the incredible city of Petra!

-Jordan is considered a safe country for tourists, and the people of Jordan are among some of the most friendly and hospitable people in the world.
-And, its quite easily one of the most progressive Middle Eastern countries.
+In my experience, Jordan is often oner-looked by tourists as it is perceived to be an unsafe country.
+In reality, Jordan is a safe country for tourists, and the people of Jordan are among some of the most friendly and hospitable.

-We’ve created a guide to the best hikes in Jordan to show off its natural beauty, scenic wonder and historical monuments.
+To correct the misconceptions about Jordan, I’ve created this guide to the best hikes in Jordan to show off its natural beauty, scenic wonder and historical monuments.

 Top 6 Hiking Trails In Jordan